Adhan: Turkey

-As an extension of the reforms brought about by the establishment of the Republic of Turkey in 1923, the Turkish government at the time, encouraged by Atatürk, introduced secularism to Turkey.
+As an extension of the reforms brought about by the establishment of the Republic of Turkey in 1923, the Turkish government at the time, encouraged by Mustafa Kemal Atatürk, introduced secularism to Turkey.
 The program involved implementing a Turkish adhan program as part of its goals, as opposed to the conventional Arabic call to prayer.
 Following the conclusion of said debates, on the 1 February 1932, the adhan was chanted in Turkish and the practice was continued for a period of 18 years.
 There was some resistance against the adhan in the Turkish language and protests surged.
 In order to suppress these protests, in 1941, a new law was issued, under which people who chanted the adhan in Arabic could be imprisoned for up to three months and be fined up to 300 Turkish lira.

 On 17 June 1950, a new government led by Adnan Menderes, restored Arabic as the liturgical language.